US Government 'Creating Vast Domestic Snooping Machine'

-The government's goal is to have every state and local law enforcement agency in the country feed information to Washington to buttress the work of the FBI, which is in charge of terrorism investigations in the United States."
+The government's goal is to have every state and local law enforcement agency in the country feed information to Washington to buttress the work of the FBI, noted the paper, which has conducted its own investigation of the matter.

 According to the report, the network includes 4,058 federal, state and local organizations, each with its own counter-terrorism responsibilities and jurisdictions.

 At least 935 of these organizations have been created since the 2001 attacks, The Post said.

 The probe has revealed that technologies and techniques developed for use on the battlefields of Iraq and Afghanistan have migrated into the hands of law enforcement agencies in the United States, the paper pointed out.

 In addition, the FBI is building a database with the names and personal information of thousands of US citizens and residents, the report said.

 The database is accessible to an increasing number of local law enforcement and military criminal investigators, the report noted.